mreza0100/mamzi.net.github.io/pages/universe/building-blocks.md

 ## Building blocks of God or Nature or Universe

-Spinoza redefined everything for himself from the ground up.
-He made abstractions of everything to make a system to explain how everything works.
-He defined the building blocks of the universe as substance, attributes, and modes.
+It's important to understand what he was trying to do first.

+He was trying to model the world in a way that it make sense with logic.
+To do that you have to define everything from the ground up and make abstract model of things.
+Only then you can start to play with the model and make propositions and corollaries from them.

+The way to do it is to start from the most general forms of things, and then set propositions to the most specific forms of things.

 ## Attributes, Substance, and Modes